caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 Also, we’d probably need multiple versions to use with source set so that it will look crisp on both high density and low res displays.

-So, we’re tasked with converting it to html, how can we do this?
+So, we’re tasked with converting it to HTML, how can we do this?

 ## Some Downsides to Using Images and Viewport Units